drogers98/drupal_tech_talk/README.md

 Generally speaking, Distributions combine core Drupal, contributed modules, themes, and pre-defined configuration into one download.
 * Also can create your own distro/configure your own custom Installation Profile. (public or Private).
 We have a base Distro we created with basic modules/settings we re-use for most builds.
 * Distros are great for standing up a complete (ish) site (saves time for quick builds, beginers).
 Also, sometimes it can be helpful to deconstruct operations you may wish to mimic/modify.
-* A word of warning on Distros, watch out for those with custom Modules.
+* A word of warning on Distros, watch out for those with custom Modules, unless they are well supported.
 * Some good examples: [Commerce Kickstart](https://drupal.org/project/commerce_kickstart), [OpenPublic](https://drupal.org/project/openpublic), [OpenChurch](https://drupal.org/project/openchurch).

 Sub Themes